OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❷ **Step two**

 - Tell the journalists that in order to encrypt the external drive you will need to think of and use a password.
 Speak about the importance of creating a strong password and use this time as an opportunity to review good password best practice.
 Highlight that it is better to think of this password in advance so you do not have to think of it when you are encrypting.
+Remind them that it is impossible to decrypt external drives without a password or (depending on what encryption software you use) recovery code.
+As such, it's crucial that they remember the password or keep it in a safe place.
 - Explain that you are going to show how to encrypt data to an external drive using VeraCrypt:
   - Download VeraCrypt
   - Connect the external drive to the computer via the USB port